Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Generalized Linear Modelling with sparse and dense 'Matrix' matrices, using modular prediction and response module classes.

-rstanarm — by Ben Goodrich, a year ago
+rstanarm — by Ben Goodrich, 3 months ago

 Bayesian Applied Regression Modeling via Stan